-- 4.102 All our Children Homes received positive reports from the independent visitor.
+- 4.101 All our Children Homes received positive reports from the independent visitor.
 Our three residential establishments have been at full capacity for most of the year with voids being scrutinized monthly.
-We recognise we need to plan for future accommodation needs and are in the process of reviewing our model of residential care and the housing needs of our children looked after aged 16 and over. - 4.103 Working with Trivallis Housing Association, we continue to provide two one-bedroom flats for young people leaving care to use on a trial basis for living independently on their own.
-The flats are for young people aged 17+ in residential or foster placements and staying there helps them to get to grips with everyday life such as paying bills, prioritising expenditure and ultimately facing the reality of living alone. - 4.104 For our commitment to draft a new model of service provision within our residential establishments, we held back until the Review of models of Residential Care for Children and Young People commissioned by the Welsh Government's Ministerial Advisory Group had been published.
+We recognise we need to plan for future accommodation needs and are in the process of reviewing our model of residential care and the housing needs of our children looked after aged 16 and over. - 4.102 Working with Trivallis Housing Association, we continue to provide two onebedroom flats for young people leaving care to use on a trial basis for living independently on their own.
+The flats are for young people aged 17+ in residential or foster placements and staying there helps them to get to grips with everyday life such as paying bills, prioritising expenditure and ultimately facing the reality of living alone. - 4.103 For our commitment to draft a new model of service provision within our residential establishments, we held back until the Review of models of Residential Care for Children and Young People commissioned by the Welsh Government's Ministerial Advisory Group had been published.
 It was published in December 2018 and we have considered its recommendations.
-These have been included for implementation in a Placement Strategy.

-• We will review our model of residential care and the housing needs of our children looked after aged 16 and over.

-• Deliver new accommodation models to improve outcomes for those individuals who need support to live independently (This will include actions in relation to extra care/supported living)
+- We will review our model of residential care and the housing needs of our children looked after aged 16 and over. - Deliver new accommodation models to improve outcomes for those individuals who need support to live independently (This will include actions in relation to extra care/supported living)